Leroy W. Stutz

-Colonel Leroy W. Stutz (born November 13, 1939) was a U.S. Air Force officer, pilot and prisoner of war for 2,284 days (6.25 years) during the Vietnam War.
+Colonel Leroy W. Stutz (November 13, 1939 – July 9, 2023) was a U.S. Air Force officer, pilot and prisoner of war for 2,284 days (6.25 years) during the Vietnam War.

-Family and education
+Early life and education

 Stutz grew up on farm in northeast Kansas.
+His sisters were Helen S. Caplinger and Jeanette Mae Berry.
 He graduated from Atchison County Community High School, where he was an accomplished athlete.
 Following high school, he farmed with his brother-in-law for two years and joined the Kansas National Guard in 1957.
-Stutz attended Washburn University for the 1959-1960 academic year.
+Stutz attended Washburn University for the 1959–1960 academic year.
 While a student at Washburn, Stutz was initiated into the Kansas Beta Chapter of Phi Delta Theta.

-He subsequently received an appointment to the U.S. Air Force Academy graduating in 1964.
+Stutz subsequently received an appointment to the U.S. Air Force Academy graduating in 1964.
 Prior to entering the service, Stutz was a Master Mason.
 Following his return from Vietnam he completed the Scottish Rite degrees.

 Soon after graduation from the Air Force Academy, Stutz married his high school sweetheart, Karen Keirns.
 Their son, Brian, was born in 1965.
 The Stutzs have three grandchildren: Aaron, Austin, and Aimee.